Cataract Extraction Plus iStent

 It is important to note that unlike a trabeculectomy or glaucoma drainage device, the remaining trabecular meshwork continues to provide significant outflow for the patient, and starting steroids may decrease this outflow, leading to a steroid-induced elevation of IOP.
 The steroid response post TM bypass stent placement may also be due to changes in the distal outflow system that are currently poorly understood.

 It is also important to remember that Schlemm’s canal is not a continuous tube that encircles the eye for 360 degrees.
 There are 20 to 35 collector channels present in Schlemm’s canal, and by placing an iStent typically only 1 or 2 of these collector channels is accessed.
 This is the most likely reason that multiple stents could lower the IOP further.
 It is also important to remember that Schlemm’s canal drains into the episcleral veins and therefore subject to the episcleral venous pressure.
 Episcleral venous pressure represents the lowest obtainable IOP by devices that access Schlemm’s canal.
-The glaucomas that result from elevated episcleral venous pressure, such as Sturge-Weber, are not good candidates for the iStent.
+The glaucomas that result from elevated episcleral venous pressure, such as Sturge-Weber (Figure 3), are not good candidates for the iStent.

 The iStent, both the original and the iStent Inject models, are a viable alternative for lowering IOP further compared to standalone cataract surgery.
 Although the iStent does not lower IOP as much as trabeculectomy or other glaucoma drainage devices, the less invasive approach and the lower morbidity make it an appealing option for early intervention in mild to moderate glaucoma.
 The ultimate goal is to target early intervention with the hope of decreasing the need for more invasive glaucoma surgery in the future.

 - The iStent provides a direct communication from the anterior chamber to the canal of Schlemm, bypassing the trabecular meshwork.